pamanes/DevToolingInstallScripts/README.md

 - If installing Docker, make sure to install wsl first, then docker.

 - If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again

+# Install Option #1 (winget configure)

+- Open Terminal as Administrator, navigate to winget_configure/.configurations folder and run **winget configure .\configuration.dsc.yaml --verbose-logs**
+- This will install: Notepad++, NPM (16.10.0), Powershell, Git, SSMS, Azure CLI, PostgreSQL 16, Postman, WSL, Ubuntu, Docker Desktop, VS2022 Professional (with workloads/components), and VSCode (without extentions)
+- Restart your computer
+- Open Ubuntu, you should get "Installing, this may take a few minutes...", wait for install to finish and enter Ubuntu username, and password when prompted.
+- Open Docker Desktop -> Settings and make sure Docker Desktop is using WSL (see final steps below for screenshot)
+- To install the rest of the programs, like SQL Server, JMeter, VSCode Extensions, AWS CLI V2, etc:

+	- Run in terminal as admin: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**
+	- Make sure all ps1 files are unblocked: Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File
+	- Right-click on each install file named run-install-*.ps1, for example **run-install-sql2019.ps1** and click Run with Powershell
+	- If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again

 # Final Steps